Azure/azureml-examples/sdk/assets/data/README.md

 ### `mltable`: a motivating example

-The above example is fairly straight forward and could easily be replicated using `uri_file` and pandas with ease.
+The above example has a straightforward schema and in reality there would not be much benefit for using `mltable` over `uri_file` and pandas code.
 Let's take a slightly more complex case, where we have a collection of text files in a folder that look like:

 ```txt
 store_location, date, zip, amount, x, y, z, noisecol1, noisecol2